fortraan/PIDapp/README.md

 # PIDapp
-VCS repo for self tuning PID algorithm, written in Java and C++ for Android.
+VCS repo for self tuning PID algorithm, written in Java for Android.